 Because frequency bands allocated to the fixed-satellite service are used for links between space stations and earth stations, it is necessary to analyze the use of the same bands for satellite-to-satellite links to ensure compatibility and avoid harmful interference.
 The sharing scenario is likely to differ as the orbital characteristics of the linked satellites vary; links between satellites in geostationary orbit (GSO) will differ in geometry and impact when compared to links between links between satellites in non-geostationary orbit (NGSO), or links between a satellite in NGSO and a satellite in GSO.

 Preliminary ITU-R studies have identified factors to be considered in assessing the compatibility of NGSO satellite-to-GSO satellite links with other operations in the 27.5 – 30 GHz FSS allocation.
-These studies should be further developed to include the cases of GSO-to-GSO and NGSO-to-NGSO satellite links.
+These studies should be further developed to include further potentially suitable frequency bands and the cases of GSO-to-GSO and NGSO-to-NGSO satellite links.
 Continued development and completion of these studies will permit the development of appropriate ITU-R regulatory text to define the cases in which satellite-to-satellite links may be included within the fixed-satellite service, as opposed to the inter-satellite service.

 Proposals: